-- a.
-Hotline: Call 1-866-ENDHARM (1-866-363-4276), Washington State's toll-free, 24 hour, 7 day-a-week hotline that will connect you directly to the appropriate local office to report suspected child abuse or neglect. - b.
-TTY Callers: Call 1-800-624-6186 to place a direct TTY call.
+- o Hotline: Call 1-866-ENDHARM (1-866-363-4276), Washington State's toll-free, 24-hour, 7-day-a-week hotline that will connect you directly to the appropriate local office to report suspected child abuse or neglect. - o TTY Callers: Call 1-800-624-6186 to place a direct TTY call.

-Questions that will be asked when you call
+Information that will be asked for when you call:

-- The name, address and age of the child. - The name and address of the child's parent, guardian or other persons having custody of the child. - The nature and extent of the abuse or neglect. - Any evidence of previous incidences. - Any other information which may be helpful in establishing the cause of the child's abuse or neglect and the identity of the perpetrator.
+- o The name, address, and age of the child. - o The name and address of the child's parent, guardian, or other persons having custody of the child. - o The nature and extent of the abuse or neglect. - o Any evidence of previous incidences. - o Any other information which may be helpful in establishing the cause of the child's abuse or neglect and the identity of the perpetrator.